 These types of access control systems provide superior protection while also allowing quick access in emergencies.
 Additionally, by integrating such solutions with tools like Microsoft's Active Directory, you can simplify the entry of credentials and easily remove the access privileges of anyone from the system–such as a teacher who retires.

 When schools are in session, doors should be locked and visitors should be funneled through a single entrance for entry.
 However, it’s important to be able to control these doors as needed from a secure mobile device.
-If a lockdown is required, a designated member of staff can quickly lock all doors.
-In case of severe weather, this staff member can effectively let members of the community in to seek shelter.
+If a lockdown is required, a designated member of staff can lock all doors.
+In case of severe weather, this staff member can quickly let members of the community in to seek shelter.

 Schools also serve dual purposes and may host community events after hours, such as basketball games or fundraising events.
 During the day, schools must be secure to ensure the safety of students and faculty.
-But after hours, schools transform to becoming more open and public environments.
-Any door security solution must support this daily transition.
+But after hours, schools transform to become more open and public environments.
+Any door security solution must support this transition.